Wayner84/ShroomMap/README.md

 # ShroomMap – Liberty Cap Finder

-ShroomMap is a simple interactive map that helps highlight the best areas in the UK for finding **Psilocybe semilanceata** (liberty caps).
+ShroomMap is a simple interactive map that helps highlight the best areas for finding **Psilocybe semilanceata** (liberty caps).
 It combines soil and land cover data to show how suitable the ground is, giving you a quick way to check new spots.

 👉 Live data is pulled from **ISRIC SoilGrids v2.0** and **ESA WorldCover 10m**, then displayed on top of OpenStreetMap with a smooth pan and zoom interface.